-The Alberta Court of Appeal has reminded us in no uncertain terms that sport organizations span style=”text-decoration: underline”cannot/span, through their bylaws or policies, or through threats of disciplinary action, stop individuals from seeking recourse in the courts.
+The Alberta Court of Appeal has reminded us in no uncertain terms that sport organizations cannot, through their bylaws or policies, or through threats of disciplinary action, stop individuals from seeking recourse in the courts.
 Getting to this nugget of knowledge has been a bit of a convoluted journey, and no doubt an expensive one, for all involved.

 The decision Voorhorst v.
 Canadian Soccer Association (CSA) was rendered by the Alberta Court of Appeal on March 4, 2011 and was part of a continuing legal wrangle involving the Alberta Soccer Association and an unfortunate “fracturing” of its leadership.
 My colleague Rachel Corbett has written previously on the underlying issues of at least part of that dispute.
 Basically, the dispute concerned which individuals constituted the legitimate Board of Directors of the Alberta Soccer Association (ASA).
 It resulted in the parties bringing four different court applications to determine the issue, and if the court could not determine the issue, a request to the court to dissolve the Association.
 This case also involved the courts placing the ASA under court-directed management.
 This dispute was purely a provincial matter and did not involve the CSA.

 The CSA become involved when it sought to discipline three of the individuals who had been part of the group involved in the Alberta dispute and who were perceived by the CSA as leading the legal action.
 These three believed that the CSA did not have authority to discipline them, and undertook further legal action seeking judicial review of the CSA’s discipline actions.
 They alleged, among other things, that the CSA did not have jurisdiction over them as they were not members of the CSA but rather were members of the ASA.